 The ability to lead through change is an essential skill for any manager.
 As companies navigate shifts in technology, trends, or global crises, it falls upon managers to guide teams.
 In this blog, we explore the skills needed to lead through change.

 Informal communication is no longer a forgotten art.
 It is in fact an excellent business technique used in many workplaces.
 The following article will look at how your HR can benefit from informal communication, the types of informal communication, how informal communication methods benefit your business, and how they can be used to the best effect.

-The dictionary definition of informal communication refers to unofficial or casual communication between team members, or between worker and employer.
+The dictionary definition of informal communication refers to unofficial or casual communication between team members, or between workers and employers.
 Informal communication avoids the usual office channels, which tend to be organised, formal, and planned out in detail.
 On the other hand, formal communication utilises company policies, rules, government regulations and the chain of command, such as supervisor to manager.

 One key characteristic of informal communication is the uncertainty surrounding the channel of communication, and the wooliness governing when the communication began and ended.
 Colloquially, this is referred to as ‘hearing something on the grapevine’ and is an expression we all use.

 Any workplace will have its social circles, and co-workers are known to discuss things online, over the phone, and at the water cooler.
 These relationships form outside of the workplace and help to blur the line between business relationships and personal relationships.

 The office ‘grapevine’ as it’s known, is a form of communication that we are all familiar with, so it works well with all types of people.
 The phrase comes from the American Civil War days, where telegraph wires were strung through trees in a way that made them look like a grapevine.
 Sharing information through grapevine communication is social, personal, and unofficial.
 However, don’t discredit it as a means of business communication.